 You’re attending their annual powwow, dancing, drumming and playing traditional games.
 You’re visiting a sweat lodge, watching a rodeo, discovering how teepees are built, learning to bead, ride horses and identify medicinal plants.

 You’re putting your back into conservation and construction projects with our Blackfeet partners.
-(Native Americans have more individuals living below the poverty line than any other American demographic).
 You’re renovating homes and repairing fences.
 You’re constructing wheelchair ramps, planting community gardens and setting up playgrounds for local children.

 You’re helping tribal elders with home-upkeep.
 You’re working at the Yellow Bird Woman Sanctuary (a partnership between the Nature Conservancy and Blackfeet Nation), a model for other Native tribes fighting for land preservation.

 You’re respectfully living as part of the community.
 You’re meeting tribal historians, spiritual leaders, elders, storytellers and naturalists.
 The work you do is your way of thanking these local friends for sharing their lives and time with you.

 You’re building a connection, fostering deeper understanding and giving yourself the tools you need to be a better advocate and activist of the future, whatever causes you choose to fight for moving forward.

 “We were like one big family,” said Blackfeet Program participant Paden Dvoor, of New York City.

 We’ve worked with Blackfeet organizations for three decades (31 years), and there is no better youth organization to choose if you want to foster a deep, meaningful connection.
 (The Blackfeet tribe isn’t the only tribe we partner with, of course.
 We look forward to returning to the Northern Cheyenne reservation in the future.)